vanmars/ahoy/README.md

 10:45 - Discover bug in generate random game board - the exception handler is preventing even valid searches from going through; begin debuggins

+11:00 - Work on styling win scenario page; can't seem to reset the backgroun image